Existentially closed measure-preserving actions of free groups: Introduction

 \begin{theorem}[See Definition \ref{d:class of ec models} and Section \ref{s:particular-cases}] A pmp system $\mcX=(X,\mu,\tau_1,\tau_2)$ is existentially closed iff it is atomless and the following condition holds: whenever $x,y_0,y_1,y_2$ are finite random variables on $X$ such that, \emph{up to a given small error},

 we can find a finite random variable $z$ on $X$ such that, \emph{up to a corresponding small error},

 \end{theorem}

-As we will show, the scheme above works for characterizing e.c.\ $\mbF_2$-actions in much greater generality, namely, for actions on models of any given $\aleph_0$-categorical, exact, superstable metric theory---of which atomless probability algebras are an example.
+As we will show, the scheme above works for characterizing e.c.\ $\mbF_2$-actions in much greater generality, namely, for actions on models of any given $\aleph_0$-categorical, exact, superstable metric theory---of which atomless probability algebras are an example\footnote{By \emph{$\mbF_k$-action} we will usually mean a metric structure expanded with $k$ automorphisms.
+In the case of probability measure algebras, we may as above also use the term \emph{pmp $\mbF_k$-system}, especially when the action is induced by a concrete measure-preserving action $\mbF_k\actson (X,\mu)$ on a probability space.}.
 The scheme is not original; in this form it is due to Anand Pillay, up to the error terms that we have added to make it work in the metric setting.
 It is based on model-theoretic ideas that date back to the works of Lascar \cite{lasBeaux} and Chatzidakis--Hrushovski \cite{chahru} on structures (especially, fields) endowed with a Robinson generic automorphism.\footnote{See also Chatzidakis--Pillay \cite{chapil} and Kikyo--Pillay \cite{kikpil}; the latter pointed out that these ideas can be generalized from one to several automorphisms.} The reader may compare this scheme with the axioms of ACFA \cite[\textsection 1.1]{chahru} (cf.\ also the simplified version in \cite[\textsection 1.3]{chatziSurvey}), and with the generalizations for strongly minimal sets given by Kikyo--Pillay \cite[Fact~1.5, Lem.~2.1]{kikpil}.
 The first named author of the present paper learned this particular form in private communication from Pillay in the early 2000s, for the axiomatization of existentially closed $\mbF_2$-actions on classical (i.e., discrete) $\aleph_0$-categorical, superstable structures.
 This result, however, seems to have never been published,\footnote{The seminal work of Lascar addresses the case of classical $\aleph_0$-categorical, superstable structures with a single automorphism: cf.\ \cite[Exemple~4]{lasBeaux}.} so we remedy this and extend it at the same time to the metric setting.

 Going from the preceding characterization of the e.c.\ models to their axiomatization in continuous logic requires some work---whereas it is obvious in the classical first-order ($\aleph_0$-categorical) case.
 The naive way of proceeding, which is the one we follow, requires a strong form of definability of the stable independence relation (and of equality of strong types over finite sets), which does not hold in every $\aleph_0$-categorical, superstable metric theory.
 We analyze these technical issues in Section~\ref{s:def-of-indep}.
 We thus identify a set of general assumptions on the base theory that allow us to formalize the previous scheme in continuous logic, and with them we prove our main general theorem in Section~\ref{s:main}.
 As we state next and prove later in Section~\ref{s:particular-cases}, a convenient sufficient condition to satisfy these assumptions is a strong form of homogeneity that we introduce in Definition \ref{D:equi-homogeneous}.